Peat: Formation

 Peat forms when plant material does not fully decay in acidic and anaerobic conditions.
-It is composed mainly of wetland vegetation: principally bog plants including mosses, sedges, and shrubs.
+It is composed mainly of wetland vegetation: principally bog plants including mosses, sedges and shrubs.
 As it accumulates, the peat holds water.
 This slowly creates wetter conditions that allow the area of wetland to expand.
-Peatland features can include ponds, ridges, and raised bogs.
+Peatland features can include ponds, ridges and raised bogs.
 The characteristics of some bog plants actively promote bog formation.
 For example, sphagnum mosses actively secrete tannins, which preserve organic material.
 Sphagnum also have special water-retaining cells, known as hyaline cells, which can release water ensuring the bogland remains constantly wet which helps promote peat production.

 Most modern peat bogs formed 12,000 years ago in high latitudes after the glaciers retreated at the end of the last ice age.
 Peat usually accumulates slowly at the rate of about a millimetre per year.
 The estimated carbon content is 415 Gt (northern peatlands), 50 Gt (tropical peatlands) and 15 Gt (South America).

 Types of peat material

 Peat material is either fibric, hemic, or sapric.
 Fibric peats are the least decomposed and consist of intact fibre.
 Hemic peats are partially decomposed and sapric are the most decomposed.

 Phragmites peat are composed of reed grass, Phragmites australis, and other grasses.
 It is denser than many other types of peat.

 Engineers may describe a soil as peat which has a relatively high percentage of organic material.
-This soil is problematic because it exhibits poor consolidation properties – it cannot be easily compacted to serve as a stable foundation to support loads, such as roads or buildings.
+This soil is problematic because it exhibits poor consolidation properties—it cannot be easily compacted to serve as a stable foundation to support loads, such as roads or buildings.

 Peatlands distribution

-In a widely cited article, Joosten and Clarke (2002) described peatlands or mires (which they claim are the same) asthe most widespread of all wetland types in the world, representing 50 to 70% of global wetlands.
+In a widely cited article, Joosten and Clarke (2002) described peatlands or mires (which they say are the same) as:the most widespread of all wetland types in the world, representing 50 to 70% of global wetlands.
 They cover over 4 e6km2 or 3% of the land and freshwater surface of the planet.
 In these ecosystems are found one third of the world's soil carbon and 10% of global freshwater resources.
 These ecosystems are characterized by the unique ability to accumulate and store dead organic matter from Sphagnum and many other non-moss species, as peat, under conditions of almost permanent water saturation.
 Peatlands are adapted to the extreme conditions of high water and low oxygen content, of toxic elements and low availability of plant nutrients.
 Their water chemistry varies from alkaline to acidic.
 Peatlands occur on all continents, from the tropical to boreal and Arctic zones from sea level to high alpine conditions.